Generational Leadership for Inclusion and Diversity in the Workplace

 Stereotyping Gap

-Ethnic diversity, sexual orientation, marital status, national origin, and gender diversity are not the only challenge that leadership and management face when it comes to conflict in organizations.
+Racial and ethnic diversity, sexual orientation, marital status, and gender diversity are not the only challenges that leadership and management face when it comes to conflict in organizations.
 Generational stereotyping is another common cause.

 Generational stereotypes, while common, are unfair and unconstructive.
 The reality is that each generation has unique characteristics that influence how they work and interact with others.
 The leaders will have to develop different strategies to ensure the success of each group, as they all have diverse backgrounds and behaviors deeply entrenched due to their diverse upbringing.

 In multi-generational workplaces, generational differences aren’t necessarily the problem; stereotyping is.
 The difference between the generations is not just about age but also experiences, principles, and goals.
 And it’s crucial to keep in mind that stereotyping leads to discrimination.
+The most common being sexual orientations and races.
 The key is to treat people as equals but not necessarily the same.
 This allows you to get a better understanding of each person, along with their strengths and weaknesses.

-Get insights on learning from other generations from Christian Kastner here.
+Hear from Christian Kastner on learning from other generations here.

 Consequently, generational leadership plays a huge role in the success of any organization.
 A generational leader respects organizational values, eliminates unconscious biases, and creates an environment where people feel they have equal access.